SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Analyse_face_data_on_cloud.md

 In this Lab, we will publish this data to local cloud for analysis.
 ### Tasks to do in this lab
 - Declare a device id that will be used for publishing the data to cloud
-- Integrate a python script for publishing the data to cloud
+- Integrate a Python* script for publishing the data to cloud
 - Publish the number of faces after showing the face count
 - Login to cloud and view charts showing the number of faces